Skip to content

 IMPORTANT

 Please start the Packet name with "S" for Serverbound.
-Also please add the State to the packet if its a Packet sended in multiple States.
+Also please add the State to the packet if its a Packet sent in multiple States.

 Create fields within your packet structure to represent the data that will be sent to the client.